theopenlane/core/docs/Jobs.md

 - Openlane agent wrapper
 - Add success and failure scripts that can be used in both dev + production
 - ^ Fix the API (maybe just switch to the go-client) because the syntax is incorrect
+- Add priority field to scheduler
+- Add hook to disable a scheduled job